gustinmi/rest4php/README.md

     ln -s config/constants.dev.php constants.php

+   As alternative, is using windows, just copy the file from config folder to the root folder

-4. Create a symlink rest4php in your apache htdocs folder pointing to these application's root folder php4rest.
+4. If serving from apache webserver, create a symlink rest4php in your apache htdocs folder pointing to these application's root folder php4rest.

-5. If your apache instance does not support .htaccess files, add following directives to apache site configuration file
+5. If you wanna use real REST urls, you need to tweak apache .htaccess files, to rewrite REST urls to query string parameters.
+    You need something like these
     <pre><code>
     &lt;Directory /var/www/rest4php&gt;
         RewriteEngine On